 This list of 40 audiobooks is perfect for any kids.
 We like to listen on road trips or anytime we're driving together, but you could also use these for family read aloud time.
-Many different books suitable for different ages from kids to teens.
+Audio version of many different books suitable for different ages from kids to teens.

 Here's the link to get your 3 free months of Audible, and I've shared all of my favorite audiobooks for kids & families below.
 These are the ones I find myself recommending over and over and over, although it's been years since I discovered some of them.
 They're the best of the best.